dnakamuraz/prepDyn/README.md

     --log T
 ```

-### Example 3: Appending new sequences
+### Example 3: Appending new sequences to a profile alignment

  MAFFT is unable to align sequences if pound signs or question marks are present.
-This is a problem when we try to align new sequences to a prevously preprocessed profile alignment.
+This is a problem when we try to align new sequences to a prevously preprocessed alignment.
 To avoid manual alignment by eye, addSeq.py allows aligning new sequences to profile alignments.
-Gaps, missing data, and pound signs are not modified for the sequences present in the profile alignment.
-Gaps, missing data, and pound signs are only inserted in the new sequences.
+Gaps, missing data, and pound signs are not modified for the sequences present in the profile alignment--they are only inserted in the new sequences.

 A simple example: